ServeMotor/fin/sources/investment_banks.md

 ## Investment Banks

-"[An investment bank is a financial services company](An investment bank is a financial services company that acts as an intermediary in large and complex financial transactions.
-An investment bank is usually involved when a startup company prepares for its launch of an initial public offering (IPO) and when a corporation merges with a competitor.
-It also has a role as a broker or financial adviser for large institutional clients such as pension funds.) that acts as an intermediary in large and complex financial transactions.
+"[An investment bank is a financial services company](https://www.investopedia.com/terms/i/investmentbank.asp#citation-1) that acts as an intermediary in large and complex financial transactions.
 An investment bank is usually involved when a startup company prepares for its launch of an initial public offering (IPO) and when a corporation merges with a competitor.
 It also has a role as a broker or financial adviser for large institutional clients such as pension funds."
 (From [investopedia.com](https://www.investopedia.com))

 ### Global
 1. [Morgan Stanley](https://www.morganstanley.com/about-us-ir)